jimgtchou/Hasami/README.md

 # Hasami
-laughing-chainsaw is a discord bot that monitors bittrex and binance exchanges for significant changes in price / significant RSI values and prints it out in a specified channel.
+Hasami is a discord bot that monitors bittrex and binance exchanges for significant changes in price / significant RSI values and prints it out in a specified channel.

 ## Usage
 For basic personal use you need to set `"token"` to your personal bot's token, and `"update_channel"` to the channel the bot should print updates to in **config.json**